-An industry friend introduced me to the person heading the ATSC 3.0 Interest Group, which came into being early in 2019 and had its first meeting in the halls of the Las Vegas Convention Center at the NAB conference and trade show.
-Since then, there have been several group meetings via teleconference, where advocates of the standard presented ATSC 3.0 use cases, such as emergency notifications.
+An industry friend introduced me to the ATSC 3.0 Interest Group, which came into being in the halls of the Las Vegas Convention Center at the 2019 NAB conference and trade show.
+Since then, there have been several group meetings via teleconference, where advocates of the standard have presented ATSC 3.0 use cases.

-For those not steeped in the lore of ATSC 3.0, it’s an industry-wide technology initiative by broadcasters and the consumer electronics industry to modernize broadcast television and make it interactive.
-Advanced trials are well underway and the technology is on its way to commercial production deployment in US markets.
-If you’re in Europe, think of it as similar to HbbTV.
+For those who are not familiar with ATSC 3.0, it’s an industry-wide technology initiative by broadcasters and the consumer electronics industry to modernize broadcast television and make it interactive.
+Trials are in advanced stages and the technology is on its way to commercial production deployment in US markets.
+Some of its specifications are listed and linked later in this article.
+If you’re in Europe, think of it as being similar to HbbTV.

 What I thought it meant, which wasn’t right

-But that conclusion just reflected my bias, and is not the point of ATSC 3.0.
+But that conclusion just reflected my bias and pre-misconceptions, and is not at all the point of ATSC 3.0.